 - : < , for any limit ordinal .

 Consequently, at each successor stage of the construction, one extracts only the definable subsets of the previous stage.
-The proper class is an ordinal is called the universe of constructible sets.
+The proper class is called the universe of constructible sets.

 Assuming ZF, Gödel proved that satisfies ZF, the axiom of choice, and the Continuum Hypothesis (Gödel 1990).
 Thus, if ZF is consistent, then so is the theory ZF+AC+CH.
 This result does not prove that the axiom of choice and the Continuum Hypothesis are true in , but it does show that one cannot prove, in ZF, that either AC or CH is false.